-As this was a pilot study and one with obvious ethical implications, participants at the death dinners events were invited and had some knowledge of my initial research in the area.
-IRB approval was secured, and participants were not compensated for their participation.
+As this was a pilot study and one with obvious ethical implications, participants at the death dinner events were invited and had some knowledge of my initial research in the area.
+Insitutional Review Board ethical approval was secured, and participants were not compensated for their participation.
 The data collected was not shared beyond research dissemination and this was agreed to when consent was obtained.
-Recordings of the dinners are housed within the Practice as Research submission on the Figshare repository owned by the University of Salford.
+Recordings of the dinners are housed within the PaR submission on the Figshare repository owned by the University of Salford.

 The ages of the participants ranged from early thirties to late sixties, with an equal gender balance.
-In all, fifteen participants took part, five at each meal.
-It was not possible to include participants from a range of socio-economic backgrounds or health experiences and this is something that needs attention going forward.
-Every dinner included one person working in the area of death and dying (e.g., a death doula, a celebrant, and a palliative care nurse).
-This professional perspective was important as it provided a lynch pin for some of the practical conversations related to death and dying that developed over the course of the dinners.
+In all, 15 participants took part, 5 at each meal.
+It was not possible to include participants from a range of socioeconomic backgrounds or health experiences and this is something that needs attention going forward.
+Every dinner included one person working in the area of death and dying (e.g. a death doula, a celebrant and a palliative care nurse).
+This professional perspective was important as it provided a lynchpin for some of the practical conversations related to death and dying that developed over the course of the dinners.